Affix

 In linguistics, an affix is a morpheme that is attached to a word stem to form a new word or word form.
-The main two categories are derivational and inflectional affixes.
-Derivational affixes, such as un-, -ation, anti-, pre- etc., introduce a semantic change to the word they are attached to.
-Inflectional affixes introduce a syntactic change, such as singular into plural (e.g. -(e)s), or present simple tense into present continuous or past tense by adding -ing, -ed to an English word.
+The two main categories are derivational and inflectional affixes.
+Derivational affixes, such as un-, -ation, anti-, and pre-, introduce a semantic change to the word they are attached to.
+Inflectional affixes introduce a syntactic change, such as singular into plural (e.g. -(e)s), or present simple tense into present continuous or past tense by adding -ing or -ed to an English word.
 All of them are bound morphemes by definition; prefixes and suffixes may be separable affixes.

 Affixes, infixes and their variations

-Changing a word by adding a morpheme at its beginning is called prefixation, in the middle is called infixation, and at the end is called suffixation.
+Adding a morpheme at the beginning of a word is called prefixation, in the middle infixation, and at the end suffixation.